 Use: Domo Business Cloud is a modern business intelligence platform that integrates effortlessly with any technology infrastructure.
 It is comprised of an integrated platform of data fabric, analytics, and intelligent apps that enables you to increase data literacy by placing business users in charge of business intelligence and analytics.

 Microsoft Excel is a spreadsheet application for Windows, macOS, Android, and iOS developed by Microsoft.
-It includes calculators, graphing tools, pivot tables, and visual basic for applications, a macro programming language.
+It includes calculators, graphing tools, pivot tables, visual basics for applications, and a macro programming language.

 Use: Excel is most frequently used to organize data and do financial analysis.
 It is utilized across all business functions and in organizations of all sizes.